Private Child Autism Assessment UK

 2. Questionnaires

-We will ask you to complete Questionnaires that screen for autistic traits and highlight your child's skills and strengths.
+Questionnaires are used within our child autism assessments to understand autistic traits and your child’s strengths.
 Depending upon the age of your child, these may include the Autism Quotient (AQ), Childhood Autism Spectrum Test (CAST), Modified Checklist for Autism in Toddlers (M-CHAT) and a strengths questionnaire.

 3. Parental/Informant Interview

-Using the Autism Diagnostic Interview (ADI-R), we will explore your child's developmental history and current presentation.
+As part of your child autism assessment we will use the Autism Diagnostic Interview (ADI-R) and we will explore your child's developmental history and current presentation.
 We will discuss early milestones, verbal and non-verbal communication, play, friendships, interests and behaviours.
 This appointment lasts two to three hours and takes place online.
 Generally, children do not need to attend this meeting.

 4. ADOS-2 Observation